 The undersea laboratory Aquatica is an extraordinary base for action film-making.
 Deep Blue Sea makes use of the whole design, conceptually.
 Think about it: in the water, you move around in three dimensions, rather than the two surface dwellers usually contend with.
 This set design fully uses all dimensions and directions, including the logic of going down to go up.

 There’s the above-sea catwalks and the sky tower, set around a Sea-World-type shark enclosure.
-Then the’re the undersea high-tech lab levels, complete with a pressure-sealed shark bay and obligatory bank of monitors.
+Then there’s the undersea high-tech lab levels, complete with a pressure-sealed shark bay and the obligatory bank of monitors.

 Also, there’s the fancy Five Star stainless steel kitchen.
 Somehow this place (with only a half-dozen staff I could see) employs a full time chef.
 Who is also a Preacher.
 (Go with it, because the kitchen scenes are worth it…and ALSO call back to a certain iconic Jurassic Park scene.)

 Then the lower levels feel much like sets from submarine movies — cramped, utilitarian maintenance passageways, full of ladders, bottomless shafts, and Jeffries Tubes. 😉 The story starts above the ocean, moves midway to around 60 feet under the sea, drops you down to the ocean floor…and agonizingly crawls back to the surface.
 This has to be one of the most creative uses of set concept I’ve seen.
 (Plus, the shaft here makes actual sense, unlike the ubiquitous chasms in the Star Wars Galaxy of films.)

 I’m reminded a lot of the cool little film Escape Room from last year.
 Each set is a ‘room’, tasking the dwindling group of survivors with puzzles to solve to level up towards freedom.